British Fusion 2022+

 But this got me thinking about how the history and culture of our country could have forked at that point if there had been the will and the resources to make gravity-defying flying saucers, along with the clean fusion energy plants to power them.
 More or less free and unlimited energy would avert, to pick one huge example, the energy crisis of the 1970s.
 Without the austerity and hard times of the seventies, with oil and car companies cut off at the knees, we might be living in a much kinder and and more equitable world.
 This is the world that I’d like people to be able to visit for a while, to feel and experience with all their senses.

 This work remains in active development, to eventually be a fully immersive hybrid built/digital environment with live performers in addition to a full complement of passengers.
-For now you can check out some concept images below.
+For now you can check out some concept images below, or check out some of the promo videos on the next page.

 Monochrome line diagram of a flying saucer, cutaway to show interior and exterior simultaneously.